What is biocentrism?

 This is a demanding standard.
 We do not always meet it.
 But it is the standard we hold ourselves to.

-- Respect for Nature The foundational philosophical text on biocentric ethics.
+• Respect for Nature Paul W. Taylor, 1986 The foundational philosophical text on biocentric ethics.
 Dense but essential.

-- Braiding Sweetgrass Indigenous and scientific ways of knowing woven together into a living ethics of reciprocity.
+• Braiding Sweetgrass Robin Wall Kimmerer, 2013 Indigenous and scientific ways of knowing woven together into a living ethics of reciprocity.

-- The Spell of the Sensuous A phenomenological argument for the animate, communicative character of the more-than-human world.
+• The Spell of the Sensuous David Abram, 1996 A phenomenological argument for the animate, communicative character of the more-than-human world.

-- Deep Ecology for the 21st Century A broad collection of essays defining and defending a biocentric philosophy of nature.
+• Deep Ecology for the 21st Century George Sessions (ed.), 1995 A broad collection of essays defining and defending a biocentric philosophy of nature.

-- A Sand County Almanac The land ethic.
+• A Sand County Almanac Aldo Leopold, 1949 The land ethic.
 Still one of the most important things ever written about our obligations to the living world.